This trip to the City of Angels is part of the 10 Days West Coast Trip that I talked about in some of the previous articles.

 Wait.
 The fun does not end here.
 Once you have finished enjoying the surreal sunset, you must go to the promenade, on the 3rd street, where you can find a variety of restaurants, shops, and street performers.

-We could not pass by this splendid beach, without even to stop and to enjoy a few moments of breathtaking landscapes.
+We could not pass by this splendid beach, without even stopping and enjoying a few moments of breathtaking landscapes.
 Laguna Beach is situated in the south of Orange County.

 The area is known for its beauty, due to waves that burst into steep cliffs, the white sand that stretches for seven miles, and the events devoted to art.